Tokyo — 4-day itinerary

 Tsukiji, Ginza & Imperial Palace

-Sushi breakfast, an imperial walk, and an evening browsing one of the world's most refined shopping districts.
+Sushi for breakfast, an imperial garden walk, and an evening on one of the world's most refined shopping streets.

 1. 08:30